LESSONS FOR CHILDREN

 Can my child take music exams?

-Yes, I am happy to enter your child for music exams.
+I am happy to enter your child for the occasional music exam.
 They don’t have to do all of the exams.
 For example, they may just do grades 5 and 8, or 1 and 3.

 Where are the lessons held?